 - 1. Heat oven to 350°F. Scrub the beet to remove any dirt and wash the pear.
 Using a mandolin or very sharp knife slice the beet and pear somewhere between 1/8-inch and 1/4-inch thick (I found 1/8-inch to be too thin and 1/4-inch to be too thick).

 - 2. Oil two baking sheets with olive oil and lay the slices in a single layer on the baking sheet.
-Place in the oven and reduce the temperature to 200°F. Bake for 1 1/2 hours, turning the slices over every 20 minutes or so until crisp and dried.
+Bake for 1 hour, turning the slices over every 20 minutes or so until crisp and dried.
 Sprinkle with salt and serve.